 The Human Trafficking Institute combats trafficking at its source by empowering justice systems to stop traffickers.
 When justice systems have the tools and training to effectively stop traffickers, they protect the vulnerable and prevent potential victims from being trafficked in the first place.

 Their approach implements a proven 3-part model designed to decimate trafficking at its source by stopping traffickers and preventing them from exploiting more victims.
-Our model helps justice systems more effectively prosecute traffickers, allowing cases to run more smoothly through the pipeline from investigation to trial.
-Our programs provide prosecutors, law enforcement officers, and social workers with the tools and expertise to decimate trafficking in their home country.
-The model includes specialized teams, targeted trainings, and embedded experts.
+Their model helps justice systems more effectively prosecute traffickers and includes specialized teams, targeted trainings, and embedded experts.

 Borland, R., & Zimmerman, C. (Eds.).
 (2012).
 Caring for Trafficked Persons Guidance for Health Providers Training.